Empowering Change

 Dave DiPietro, Interim Social Studies Department Head, Somerville High School

-Demetrius Fuller, HOMies Integration Coach, Frank M. Sokolowski School, Chelsea
+Demetrius Fuller, Assistant Principal, Frank M. Sokolowski School, Chelsea

 Rebecca Iyore, Assistant Principal, 9th Grade, Lawrence High School